ADVANCED MANAGEMENT ACCOUNTING

-The contents of the course are related to the "Strategic Management Accounting", then to specific advanced management accounting topics, in compliance with the Institute of Management Accountants, IMA and the Chartered Institute of Management Accountants, CIMA.
+The contents of the course are related to "Strategic Management Accounting", then to specific advanced management accounting topics, in compliance with the Institute of Management Accountants, IMA, and the Chartered Institute of Management Accountants, CIMA.

 In particular, the contents include the following topics:

-4. The Resources Consumption Accounting, RCA and the Granzplennung Kostenrechnung, GPK.
+2. Costing Systems, among others Time-Driven Activity-Based Costing, Resources Consumption Accounting, RCA and Granzplennung Kostenrechnung, GPK.

-Acquisition of technical language: during the course will be illustrated the meaning of the main management accounting register.
+Acquisition of technical language: during the course will be illustrated the main management accounting words

 Assessment methods and criteria